ehsan11100/AdGuard/Raspberry-Pi.md

-# How to set up your own AdGuard Home on Raspberry Pi
+ # How to Install and Run AdGuard Home on a Raspberry Pi

 You can install AdGuard Home on your [Raspberry Pi](https://www.raspberrypi.org) and use it to filter out ads.
 This also saves data traffic.